 For over two centuries, political thinkers have recognized that the media play an essential role in democracy.
-Thomas Jefferson famously stated: "The basis of our governments being the opinion of the people, the very first object should be to keep that right; and were it left to me to decide whether we should have a government without newspapers or newspapers without a government, I should not hesitate a moment to prefer the latter.
-But I should mean that every man should receive those papers and be capable of reading them."
-(Jefferson [18]) Jefferson's views are enshrined in the First Amendment of the US Constitution which - among other things - categorically prohibits Congress from passing laws that abridge the freedom of the press.
-As countries around the world transition from autocracy to more or less democratic forms of government, they tend to affirm press freedom in equally strong terms.
-For instance, the 1993 Constitution of the Russian Federation (article 25.1) proclaims that: "The freedom of the mass media shall be guaranteed.
-Censorship shall be prohibited."
+Thomas Jefferson famously stated:

+"The basis of our governments being the opinion of the people, the very first object should be to keep that right; and were it left to me to decide whether we should have a government without newspapers or newspapers without a government, I should not hesitate a moment to prefer the latter.
+But I should mean that every man should receive those papers and be capable of reading them" (Jefferson, 1787).

+Jefferson's views are enshrined in the First Amendment of the United States Constitution, which-among other things-categorically prohibits Congress from passing laws that abridge the freedom of the press.
+As countries around the world make the transition from autocracy to more or less democratic forms of government, they tend to affirm press freedom in equally strong terms.
+For instance, the 1993 Constitution of the Russian Federation (article 29.5) proclaims: "The freedom of the mass media shall be guaranteed.
+Censorship shall be prohibited."1

 But is formal media freedom enough to guarantee the free press that Jefferson envisaged?
 Russia is a case in point.
-Despite the lack of old-fashioned preemptive censorship, the Russian media are gravely hindered in other ways (Freedom House [12]).
+Despite the lack of old-fashioned preemptive censorship, the Russian media are gravely hindered in other ways (Freedom House, 2001).
 All national broadcasters are now owned by state-controlled companies.
-Most national newspapers are in the hand of a small number of wealthy individuals who are vulnerable to political pressure.
+Most national newspapers are in the hands of a small number of wealthy individuals who are vulnerable to political pressure.
 It is no surprise that the Russian media provide a sympathetic and sometimes incomplete account of government behavior.
 Freedom House reports a not-dissimilar combination of formal press freedom and substantial political influence in several other democracies around the world, from Thailand to Italy, from India to Mexico.
-Since non-coercive media capture is such a widespread phenomenon, development and politics scholars should ask themselves what its determinants and consequences are.
+Since noncoercive media capture is such a widespread phenomenon, scholars of development and political economy should ask themselves what its determinants and consequences are.

 This paper provides a simple theoretical framework to discuss how and when government captures media and what affect this has on political outcomes.
-Our starting point is a canonical political agency model (Barro [3], Ferejohn [10]).
-Voters use available information to decide whether to keep the current party in power or replace it with the opposition.
-The innovation of the present model is that information is provided endogenously by the media industry.
+Our starting point is a canonical political agency model (Robert J. Barro, 1973; John A. Ferejohn, 1986).
+Voters use